 Georgia, like most states, offers a bounty of credits against its income tax; some of which fall into the almost too good to be true category.
 Some (e.g. the jobs credit, research credit and retraining credit) must be generated by a business entity, some can essentially be purchased (e.g. the low-income housing credit and the film credit), and others are based on taking some sort of action which the government is encouraging (e.g. the Georgia credit for donations to student scholarship organizations, public schools innovation fund, or rural hospitals).
 No matter your situation (and whether a business entity or an individual), the odds are that at least one of these credits is available to you; and with individuals’ Schedule A itemized deduction for state and local taxes limited to a maximum of $10,000 per year for 2018 and forward, these credits can be more valuable than ever.

 Qualified education expense credit – Individuals and businesses can receive a credit against their Georgia tax for contributions to qualified student scholarship organizations (SSOs).
 An SSO is a 501(c)(3) organization which allocates at least 90% of its annual revenue for scholarships to enable students in grades K through 12 to attend a Georgia school of their parents’ choice.
 Married couples can claim a credit of up to $2,500, singles a credit of up to $1,000, and corporations a credit up to 75% of the amount of their Georgia tax liability.
-Legislation enacted in 2013 increased the amount of the credit to up to $10,000 for individuals with income from a flow-through entity (e.g. S-corp, LLC or partnership) the amount is $10,000; with the limitation that the amount of the credit cannot exceed 6% of the income (including compensation) from the flow-through entity.
+For individuals with income from a flow-through entity (e.g. S-corp, LLC or partnership) the amount is $10,000; with the limitation that the amount of the credit cannot exceed 6% of the income (including compensation) from the flow-through entity.
 For a married couple, the amount can be up to $20,000, if each has sufficient flow-through entity income.
-This is quite a deal, as the combined tax benefit from the Federal income tax deduction and the Georgia credit can actually exceed the amount of the contribution made.
-There is a cap each year on the amount of credits that the Georgia Department of Revenue can award ($58,000,000 for 2016).
+There is a $58,000,000 cap each year on the amount of credits that the Georgia Department of Revenue can award.
 You must pre-qualify your credit by sending a form to the DOR for approval.
-For 2015 and 2016, the cap was reached (and exceeded) on January 1, the first day that GA DOR would accept applications.
-Consequently, for 2016 each business and individual who applied on January 1, 2016 was permitted a credit for only 53.36% of the amount for which they applied and would otherwise be eligible if the cap had not been exceeded.
+For all recent years, the cap was reached on January 1, the first day that GA DOR would accept applications, and DOR has allocated to those who applied on that day a prorated amount (about 50% of the otherwise limit).
 Accordingly, if you want to participate, you need to apply with an SSO prior to the year for which you wish to contribute in order that the SSO can submit your application to GA DOR on January 1.

 Film tax credit – In order to encourage the production of films in Georgia, the state permits film production companies a credit of up to 30% of their qualified expenditures in Georgia.
 To the extent the credit exceeds a company’s Georgia income tax, it can be claimed as a credit against its withholding tax, and then further can also be sold to another taxpayer.
 Typically, the credit is sold to taxpayers who can use it for approximately 87 – 92 cents per dollar of tax credit.